epai/tetris-terminal-game/README.md

 # tetris-terminal-game

 Tetris Clone.
 Runs in terminal.
-Implemented in Python using ncurses library.
+Implemented in Python3 using ncurses library.

-***IMPORTANT:  MUST HAVE PYTHON3 INSTALLED TO RUN!***

 ## Setup